dustinfast/PTC-Sim/README.md

 This application is a demonstration of a Positive Train Control (PTC) implementation.
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's Locomotive Tracking Solution.

 PTC Sim implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP).
-Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current locomotive status and location is also displayed. # TODO: Web Screenshot
+Locomotive tracking and computer-aided-dispatch (CAD) is facilitated by a web interface, where current locomotive status and location is also displayed.

 ## Applicaton Structure